2008 Ph.D., Geography, Urban Ecology Certificate University of Washington

 2003 M.A., Geography, University of Washington

 1991 B.A., History, Brown University

-Joshua Newell is an assistant professor in the School of Natural Resources and Environment at the University of Michigan.
+Joshua Newell is an associate professor in the School of Natural Resources and Environment at the University of Michigan.
 He is a broadly trained human-environment geographer, whose research focuses on questions related to urban sustainability, resource consumption, and environmental and social justice.
 Newell’s current research can be divided into two primary areas of interest.
 The first, Urban Infrastructure and Form, focuses on structural features of the urban form (e.g. built environment, transport, energy, and water infrastructure).
 The second research area, Urban Consumption and Commodities, focuses on the interrelationships between the consumption of consumer products, our responsibilities as global ‘green’ urban citizens, and the role of governance mechanisms and frameworks (including local institutions) in regulating product consumption.
 His research approach is often multi-scalar and integrative and, in addition to theory and method found in geography and urban planning, he draws upon principles and tools of industrial ecology, and spatial analysis.
 Joshua teaches Sustainability and Society, a large undergraduate course, and Urban Sustainability, which is designed for MS and PhD students.
 He also leads a year-long interdisciplinary PhD student workshop that grapples with theories and concepts of urbanism, sustainability, and resilience.

 To learn more about Joshua Newell and his work, follow him on: